maciejsszmigiero/avr-projects/smartupsaddon/README.md

 This heatsink in fact comprises four separate heatsinks close to each other and isolated electrically.
-Since they are located so close together and their transistors should have the same duty cycle it can be assumed that their temperatures will also be very close, so installing a sensor on just one of them is enough.
+Since they are located so close together and their transistors should have the same duty cycle it can be assumed that their temperatures will also be very close, so installing the sensor on just one of them is enough.

 In fact, some SUAxx00RMI2U models have a thermistor for extra protection of the switching transistors which is similarly attached to only one of the heatsinks.